Everything You Need to Know About the 2019-2020 Broadway Season!

 The 2019-2020 Broadway season is in full gear!
-Twenty-two productions have been announced so far to hit the Great White Way this season, and with thirteen theatres without confirmed productions, we have plenty more to look forward to!
+Thirty-eight productions have been announced so far to hit the Great White Way this season, so there is plenty for theatergoers to look forward to!
 With all such a variety of musicals and plays, new works and revivals, we're getting you prepared by giving you a peek at each of the productions announced to arrived on the Great White Way this season!
 Take a peek at all the excitement below, and be sure to check back in through the season as even more new productions are announced!

 Come what may, Moulin Rouge has arrived on Broadway!
 The stage adaptation of Baz Luhrmann's revolutionary film is directed by Tony nominee Alex Timbers, who brings the truth, beauty, freedom and love of the Moulin Rouge to life.
 The production had its world premiere at Boston's Emerson Colonial Theatre last summer, and the principal cast members from its Boston run are reprising their roles including Karen Olivo, Aaron Tveit, Danny Burstein, Sahr Ngaujah, Tam Mutu, Ricky Rojas, and Robyn Hurder.